AlexGibsonPlymouth/LSOA_Attribution/README.md

 -    Where a number of 2011 LSOA merge to create a single 2021 LSOA any counts are simply added together but for scores the weighted average of 2011 LSOA scores is calculated and attributed to the 2021 LSOA.

 -    Where there is (rarely) a more complex relationship between 2011 and 2021 LSOAs then the attribution will reflect the proportionate splits and mergers than underlie the relationship.

+It is important to recognise that the attribution uses 2021 Census counts of all persons or households so, even if score, percent, proportion or count data refer to a subset of people or households (e.g. children aged 0-15), proportionate splits are based on the relative size of the total population rather than on the relevant population subset.
+This may affect results.
+(Data are not available for population subsets at unit postcode level.)
+For any given data (particularly composite 'scores' which may be based on a variety of population and/or household datasets) the user will need to decide whether attribution using total 'persons' or 'households' is most appropriate and the final attribution to 2021 LSOAs should be considered as a 'best available fit'.

+This this tool has been used whenever 2011 LSOA-based data has been attributed to 2021 LSOAs as part of the ESRC Coastal Classifications project - See https://alexgibsonplymouth.shinyapps.io/CESA_Beta/ (opens new tab)

 ### Warning